Internal and External Calculi: Ordering the Jungle without Being Lost in Translations: The Internal and External Distinction

-Let us now investigate definition (2) above, where internal calculi are qualified as those with sequents interpretable as formulae in the language of the logic, and external calculi are those for which this property does not hold.
-A couple of questions come to the fore when we consider this definition: What does it mean for a sequent to be \emph{interpretable} as a formula?
-What \emph{properties} should such an interpretation possess?
 We begin investigating these questions by considering a few examples of `internal' systems from the literature.
-Our aim is to extract general underlying patterns from the examples with the goal of supplying a formal definition of `internality'.
-What we will find is that regardless of how we attempt to rigorously specify a definition, calculi recognized as `internal' and `external' exist which respectively fall outside or within the definition, thus witnessing the formal definition's inadequacy.
+Our aim is to extract general underlying patterns from the examples with the goal of supplying a formal definition of `internality' along the lines of definition (2) above.
+What we will find is that regardless of how we attempt to rigorously specify this definition, calculi (intuitively) recognized as `internal' and `external' exist which fail to satisfy the definition, thus witnessing its inadequacy.

-Gentzen-style calculi, nested sequent calculi, and hypersequent calculi are normally characterized as internal systems.
+Gentzen calculi, nested sequent calculi, and hypersequent calculi are normally characterized as internal systems.
 Typically, what is meant by an `interpretation of a sequent as a formula' is a \emph{translation} $\tau$ that maps every sequent to a (i) `structurally similar' and (ii) `logically equivalent' formula in the language of the logic.
-For instance, Gentzen-style sequents in $\mathsf{S(CP)}$, nested sequents in $\ncalcint$, and hypersequents for $\logicsv$ admit the following translations:
+For instance, Gentzen sequents in $\mathsf{S(CP)}$, nested sequents in $\ncalcint$, and hypersequents for $\logicsv$ admit the following translations:

 We can see that the output of every translation produces a formula that is `structurally similar' to the input in the sense that it serves as a \emph{homomorphism} mapping every sequent into a formula of the same shape (by replacing all structural connectives in the sequent with logical connectives).
-Moreover, the input and output are `logically equivalent' by definition, i.e. a sequent is satisfied on a model of the underlying logic \iffi its output is.
+Moreover, the input and output are `logically equivalent' by definition, i.e., a sequent is satisfied on a model of the underlying logic \iffi its output is.
+This indeed seems a promising candidate for formalizing the notion of `internality,' however, let us consider the labeled sequents from $\lcalcintii$ (defined on p.~\pageref{def:lcalcintii}).